String cheese: Regional variants

+In the United Kingdom, a popular version of string cheese is a Cheese String manufactured by Kerry Dairy Ireland.
+The cheese is manufactured using grass fed cows milk which is matured into a mild flavour.
+The cheese is heated, stretched and then cut to size for retailing.

-Central Europe
+Central and Eastern Europe

-In Slovakia, korbáčiky are made, which is a salty sheep milk cheese, available smoked or unsmoked.
+In Slovakia, korbáčiky are made, which is a salty sheep's milk cheese, available smoked or unsmoked.
 It is traditionally made by hand-pulling steamed sheep's cheese into strings and braiding them.
 Cow milk versions are also available.
 The town of Zázrivá is known as the center of the production of this cheese.
 Similar cheeses are found also in the adjacent regions of South Poland.

-Eastern Europe/West Asia
+West Asia

 In Turkey, the most common type of string cheese is dil peyniri ("tongue cheese"), a fresh white cheese made from cow's milk, traditionally in the provinces of Bilecik and Bursa.
 The stringy texture of dil becomes even more prominent when the cheese is melted.

 In Armenia, traditional string cheese, chechil, is made with a white base.
 The type of milk used usually comes from an aged goat or sheep depending upon the production methods of the area of choice.
 It is seasoned with black cumin and mahleb, and is traditionally sold in the form of a braided endless loop.
 The cheese forms into strings due to how it is pulled during processing.
 It is also made in Syria and Turkey, both countries with significant Armenian populations.

+In Syria, string cheese is known as jibneh mshalleheh.
+It contains spices such as mahleb, cumin, anise, and caraway.

+Russia is the primary importer of chechil, having an 80% market share for Armenian cheese exports, attributed to its sizeable Armenian diasporas.

-In Georgia and Russia string cheese is known as tenili (ტენილი ყველი, Тенили).
+In Georgia string cheese is known as tenili (ტენილი ყველი, Тенили).
 It is made from fermented sheep's milk and cream allowed to mature for 60 days in a salted and dried veal stomach.

-Western Europe

-Cheestrings became a popular snack in the UK and Republic of Ireland soon after their introduction in 1996.
-They are made from real cheese, not processed cheese, by Kerry Group and the mascot is a cartoon character called Mr Strings.

-Cheestrings are currently available in Original (a cheese akin to mozzarella) and the two-colour Twisted variety.
-Discontinued flavours include cheddar, smoky bacon, and pizza, with the pizza flavour being reintroduced in May 2021 to celebrate the 25th anniversary of Cheestrings.

-Kerry exports Gouda Cheestrings from Charleville, County Cork to the Netherlands, and a Gouda-Emmental mix to France, where the product is known as Ficello.
-Low cost imitations of the original cheddar Cheestrings were formerly manufactured in the UK by Tesco, Dairylea, and currently by Dunnes Stores.
-An item in the product range of the original Kerry Cheestrings, known as Attack-A-Snack (a rival to Dairylea Lunchables), packaged with a tortilla wrap or cracker, sachet of tomato ketchup, and piece of processed ham has been available from the late 90s.

-North America

 Mexico

 In Mexico, the first type of string cheese was invented in 1885 by Leobarda Castellanos García at 14 years old.
-A very popular type of string cheese called Quesillo is sold today in balls of various sizes.
-It is also known as "Queso Oaxaca" or Oaxaca cheese referred to the place of origin it was invented, and now it's widely popular in all Mexican territories.
+A very popular type of string cheese called quesillo is sold today in balls of various sizes.
+It is also known as Oaxaca cheese or "queso Oaxaca", referring to the place where it was invented, and now it's widely popular in all Mexican territories.